 We also want to build more sustainably at smaller locations.
 Our architects at DB Station&Service have developed a modular system for this.
 The modular timber construction method saves resources and makes building easier and faster.
 It cuts CO2 emissions in half compared to conventional construction using reinforced concrete.

 We combine elements to meet each location's specific needs.
 The prefabricated elements are delivered and assembled on site in just a few weeks.
 The result is a building concept that ensures that every station fits the local conditions and meets the needs of our passengers as best as possible.
 Station operations are also sustainable.
-We reduce CO2 emissions by using photovoltaic systems, a battery bank from DB's own start-up encore and heat pumps.
+For example We reduce CO2 emissions by using photovoltaic systems, a battery bank from DB's own start-up encore and heat pumps.

-around 50 CO2 emissions
+CO2 emissions

 saved through timber construction